-School transport — Information for Directly Resourced schools
+School transport for directly resourced schools

 Find out how school transport funding works for directly resourced schools.

 School boards receiving direct resourcing funding are paid a quarterly grant to arrange school transport assistance for eligible students.
 The Ministry is currently not accepting any additional schools into the direct resourcing funding programme.

 Directly resourced (DR) schools receive transport assistance funding every year via a funding agreement with the Ministry.
 The funding is paid to school boards quarterly in advance and funding rates are reviewed on an annual basis.

 Students at directly resourced schools must meet the same eligibility criteria as other schools.

 In some situations, students who aren’t eligible for school transport assistance may be able to access a Ministry-funded DR school bus service, at the discretion of the DR school or network.
 This is a private arrangement between DR schools, transport providers and caregivers, and the Ministry cannot require any of its DR schools to arrange transport for ineligible students.